GDSL-UL/Teaching_Links/README.md

 We do not claim that any of the resources are fully fledged online courses, or that these are a comprehensive list of what is out there, but we think that these might be helpful to the community to list and share.

-If you have anything that you think is useful then send us a tweet @geodatascience
+If you have anything that you think is useful then send us a tweet @geodatascience or issue a PR to this repository!

 <a name="FS"/>